KodeVana-Org/chat-backend/src/routes/api.md

     * get message by conversationId
         GET :=> /api/v1/message/{conversationId}

-    * delete the message by conversation id
+    * delete the message
+            messageId in params
+            userId in body
+        DELETE:=> /api/v1/message/{messageId}

 ## lets try to set user is not or offline
     <<-+ added two extra field name status & lastseen ++>